Top Product Liability Attorneys

 Medical Devices

 Medical device defects can stem from both manufacturing and design defects, as well as errors in marketing or recommending a device.
-While manufacturers, distributors, and suppliers are often the primary defendants in these cases, liability can also fall onto laboratories, sales representatives, and health care providers.
+While product manufacturers, distributors, and suppliers are often the primary defendants in these cases, liability can also fall onto laboratories, sales representatives, and healthcare providers.

 Pharmaceutical Drugs